CailaBallDionne/closingwithcaila/caila-site-netlify (1)/_posts/prop-13-lock-in-effect-selling-california.md

 If the new home costs the same or less than what you sold your old one for, your tax basis transfers over essentially as is.
 If the new home costs more, you do not lose the benefit entirely, you just add the difference on top.
 Here is what that looks like:

 Say your old home has a factored base year value of $300,000 and you sell it for $500,000.
 You buy a replacement home for $650,000.
-Your new assessed value is $300,000 plus the $150,000 difference between what you paid and what you sold for, landing at $450,000, not the full $650,000 ([Lawvex](https://lawvex.com/prop-19-california/)).
+Your new assessed value is $300,000 plus the $150,000 difference between what you paid and what you sold for, landing at $450,000, not the full $650,000.
 That is a real, ongoing difference in your annual tax bill, not a one-time discount.

 ## If you do not qualify for the Prop 19 transfer

-If you are under 55, not disabled, and not a disaster victim, the honest answer is that a sale will reset your tax basis to current market value, full stop.
+If you are under 55, not disabled, and not a disaster victim, a sale will reset your tax basis to current market value, full stop.
 That is simply the tradeoff.

 What I would push back on is the assumption that this automatically makes moving a bad decision.
-A higher tax basis on a new home also means you are building equity against today's value, not a decades-old one, and if you are moving up in a market like ours, that is often the point.
+A higher tax basis on a new home also means you are building equity against today's value, not a decades-old one, and if you are moving up in a [market like ours](https://closingwithcaila.com/blog/la-crescenta-market-update-july-2026), that is often the point.
 It is worth running the actual numbers on your specific situation rather than assuming the tax jump makes the math not work, because sometimes it does and sometimes it does not.

 ## Bottom line